ejduwell/batchScratcher/README.md

 ## Notes and Helpful Tips:

 **1) Make sure that all code/data required to run your job are stored under a single parent project directory!**
-- **batchScratcher** assumes implicitly that all of the code and data necessary to run the batch job is all contained within a single parent directory on your local machine.
+- **batchScratcher** assumes implicitly that all of the code and data necessary to run the batch job is contained within a single parent directory on your local machine.
 - This directory is the one you specify as "jobIn.prjctDirCpyPars.baseDir" in the parameter section of 'submitBatchClstrJobMain.m'
 - If you're like me and tend to recycle code/functions from old projects, your project's code may intitially be distributed haphazardly across multiple directories all over your machine like Johnny Appleseed...
 - If that is the case, you will need to copy/move all of the code necessary for your job to run under a single directory and point "jobIn.prjctDirCpyPars.baseDir" to that directory in 'submitBatchClstrJobMain.m' prior to submitting your job.